Michael Moore Says Only Michelle Obama Can Defeat Donald Trump In 2020

-Michael Moore thinks that the current line-up of candidates running for president in 2020 aren’t strong enough to take out Donald Trump.
+Michael Moore thinks that the current lineup of candidates running for president in 2020 isn’t strong enough to take out Donald Trump.
 But he knows someone who is -“and her last name rhymes with Obama.”

 The filmmaker spoke with MSNBC about what he thinks it will take to get Trump out of the White House in the coming election.
 He believes that voting the president out will take more than just winning, noting that Hillary Clinton had 3 million more votes than Trump did in the 2016 election.
 Instead, whoever the Democratic nominee is, that person is going to have to “crush” the election.